 One-year program fee is $2,500, paid in one or two installments, due by October.

 Residents are paid for 30 hours per week of clinical time at CHLA (including full benefits), their teaching in the USC DPT program and their participation in the CA-LEND program.

 You will be responsible for your living expenses and transportation to clinical facilities.
 Due to limited public transportation in Los Angeles, a car may be necessary.
 Upon request, we can provide recommendations for housing.

 While a resident, you may be able to defer student loans; check with your individual lender(s) on their requirements.

 All pediatric residents must have a California state license prior to beginning the residency in late August.

-To apply for the pediatric residency, visit the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS), create a login and indicate that you are applying for the USC pediatric physical therapy residency.
+To apply for the pediatric residency, visit the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS), create a login and indicate that you are applying for the USC/CHLA pediatric physical therapy residency.

 For more information, please contact Barbara Sargent, PhD, PT, PCS, codirector of the USC/CHLA Pediatric Physical Therapy Residency at email@example.com or Karen Fadul, CHLA staff development coordinator at firstname.lastname@example.org.